Mental health: Overcoming the stigma of mental illness

 False beliefs about mental illness can cause significant problems.
 Learn what you can do about stigma.By Mayo Clinic Staff

-Stigma is when someone judges you based on a personal trait.
-Unfortunately, this is a common experience for people who have a mental health condition.
-Stigma may be obvious and direct, such as someone making a negative remark about your mental illness or your treatment.
-Or it may be subtle, such as someone assuming you could be unstable, violent or dangerous because you have a mental health condition.
+Stigma can lead to discrimination.
+Discrimination may be obvious and direct, such as someone making a negative remark about your mental illness or your treatment.
+Or it may be unintentional or subtle, such as someone avoiding you because the person assumes you could be unstable, violent or dangerous due to your mental illness.
 You may even judge yourself.
-Some of the harmful effects of stigma can include:

-- Lack of understanding by family, friends, colleagues or others you know
+- Lack of understanding by family, friends, co-workers or others

 - Bullying, physical violence or harassment

 - Health insurance that doesn't adequately cover your mental illness treatment

-- The belief that you will never be able to succeed at certain challenges or that you can't improve your situation
+- The belief that you'll never succeed at certain challenges or that you can't improve your situation

 Steps to cope with stigma